Bengal Assembly session in September amid Covid-19 protocols | Headlines

 Bengal Assembly session in September amid Covid-19 protocols

-A session of the West Bengal Assembly will be held next month with all COVID-19 safety norms in place, official as well as assembly sources said on Monday.
-The state government has sent a proposal for resuming the assembly either from the first or the second week of September, a senior government official said, adding due precautionary measures will be ensured for conduct of the session keeping in mind spread of coronavirus in the state.
+A session of the West Bengal Assembly will be held next month with all COVID-19 safety norms in place, government and assembly sources said on Monday.
+The state government sent a proposal to convene the assembly either from the first or the second week of September, a senior government official said, adding due precautionary measures will be ensured for conduct of the session keeping in mind spread of coronavirus in the state.

 Assembly Speaker Biman Banerjee confirmed it and said plans are being chalked out for convening the house.
 "The session will start either in the first or the second week of the next month.
 We are working on how to have the session by maintaining COVID-19 protocols," he told PTI.

 This will be a short session, a source in the assembly said.
-He said organising the session in open instead of in the legislative building is also under consideration.
+He said organising the session in the open instead of the legislative complex is also under consideration.

-The session will be important since the state is scheduled to go to polls early next year.
-Trinamool Congress headed by Chief Minister Mamata Banerjee has overwhelming majority in the house.
+The session will be important since the polls are likely in the state early next year.
+Trinamool Congress headed by Chief Minister Mamata Banerjee has an overwhelming majority in the house.

 BJP, which has emerged as the main opposition in Bengal leaving CPM and Congress behind, is vying for power in the state after its stupendous performance in the 2019 general elections when it won 18 out of total 42 Lok Sabha seats in the state, only four less than TMC which came out victorious in 22 constituencies.
 The assembly source said they were aware of the challenges of holding the session amid raging Covid-19 situation so necessary precautions will be taken.